Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Introduction

 \section{Introduction}

-Mapping brain activation patterns to their corresponding cognitive states is known as brain decoding.
-Methods for brain decoding are instrumental for understanding the brain processes involved in cognition \cite{elston2022decoding} and therefore, an increasing number of works address the question of solving brain decoding tasks with machine learning algorithms \cite{tu2018novel,gupta2021obtaining,saeidi2021neural}. \\
+The mapping of brain activation patterns to their corresponding cognitive states is known as brain decoding.
+Methods for brain decoding are instrumental in understanding the brain processes involved in cognition \cite{elston2022decoding} and therefore an increasing number of works address the question of solving brain decoding tasks with machine learning algorithms \cite{tu2018novel,gupta2021obtaining,saeidi2021neural}.
+While ``brain decoding'' can encompass various tasks, including visual stimulus reconstruction, this study specifically focuses on the classification of neural patterns associated with visual perception and mental imagery.\\

 Specifically, the degree to which visual imagery depends on the same neural mechanisms as visual perception remains a subject of ongoing research.
 Previous studies using standard multivoxel pattern classification analyses (MVPA) showed that a classifier trained to discriminate the contents of perception in the visual cortex can predict the contents of visual imagery \cite{o2000mental,reddy2010reading,johnson2014decoding,naselaris2015voxel}.
 However, evidence that perception and imagery share neural representation in frontoparietal areas is scarce \cite{dijkstra2017vividness,ragni2020decoding}.\\